 Prior to joining Rolls-Royce, David researched in the field of laser materials processing (laser percussion drilling, laser ablation and femtosecond laser fabrication) since 1998, during which he conducted industrial research for many companies and published over 50 journals, conferences, patents and book publications.

-David received his PhD and First Class Honours Bachelor degree in Mechanical Engineering from the University of Manchester Institute of Science & Technology – UMIST (now The University of Manchester).
-David is a Chartered Engineer and a Fellow of the Institution of Mechanical Engineers (IMechE).
-He received his MBA from the Tsinghua-INSEAD Executive MBA (TIEMBA) programme.
+David received his PhD and Bachelor degree (1st class) in Mechanical Engineering from the University of Manchester Institute of Technology (UMIST), which is now known as The University of Manchester.
+He received his Executive MBA from INSEAD and Tsinghua University.